Othernet-Project/bitpack/docs/source/index.rst

 Source code
 -----------

-BitStream source code can be found `on GitHub
+bitpack source code can be found `on GitHub
-<https://github.com/Outernet-Project/bitstream>`_ and is released under GPLv3
+<https://github.com/Outernet-Project/bitpack>`_ and is released under GPLv3
 license.
 See the ``COPYING`` file in the source tree for more information.

 Documentation